Samulus/neovib/README.md

 # neovib
-neovib is a simple rhthym game inspired by classic rhthym games like Osu! and Vib-Ribbon.
+neovib is a simple rhythm game inspired by classic rhythm games like Osu! and Vib-Ribbon.
 In Neovib the user provides an audio file / selects a random audio file from their music library and the game will automatically generate obstacles that coincide with musical onsets in the game.
 It's an early state